Authoritarianism

 By Serena Jampel

 The project on Contested Histories primarily focuses on controversies over monuments, statues, street names, and other tangible representations of historical legacies.
 However, the project recognises that contested historical legacies can also include intangible heritage, such as music.
-In this blog post, Serena Jampel examines the role of music in political… Read More
+In this blog post, Serena Jampel examines the role of music in… Read More

 The street sign bearing the name of Boris Nemtsov in Prague 6.